-We have audited the Wood County District Board of Health, Wood County, Ohio's (the District's) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could directly and materially affect the Wood County District Board of Health's major federal program for the year ended December 31, 2016.
-The Summary of Auditor's Results in the accompanying schedule of findings identifies the District's major federal program.
+We have audited the Wood County District Board of Health's (the District) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could directly and materially affect Wood County District Board of Health's major federal program for the year ended December 31, 2017.
+The Summary of Audit Results in the accompanying schedule of audit findings identifies the District's major federal program.